Search for answers or browse our knowledge base.

 What is a Prior Authorization?

-A prior-authorization (PA) is a process used by health insurance plans to decide if they will cover a medical service, device or treatment.
-It is sometimes called an “authorization request” or “prior approval”.
+A Prior Authorization (PA) is an approval process used by health plans and Wisconsin Medicaid to decide if a medical service, device or treatment will be covered.
+It’s sometimes called an authorization request or prior approval.
 In most cases, health plans and Medicaid approve PA requests based on their decision that the treatment or service is medically necessary.

-In most cases the provider supplying the service or equipment (for example, the medical equipment vendor or therapist) is responsible for filling out the PA paperwork.
+In most cases the provider supplying the service or equipment, like the medical equipment vendor, doctor or therapist, is responsible for filling out the PA paperwork.

-How Do I Know if a PA is Needed and When a New One is Required?
+How Do I Know if a PA is Needed or When a New One is Required?

-Medicaid or a health plan will let the provider know when or if a PA is needed and when it needs to be renewed.
+Medicaid or your private health plan will let the provider know when, or if, a PA is needed and when it needs to be renewed.
 For example, the health plan may approve five therapy visits and require that a new PA be submitted before more visits are approved.

-Who Makes the Decision to Approve or Deny the Prior Authorization?
+Who Makes the Decision to Approve or Deny the PA Request?

-For Wisconsin Medicaid, designated staff members at the state Department of Health Services approve or deny PA requests.
-Most HMOs and other health insurance plans also have designated staff members who review all PA requests.
-If the reviewers have questions about whether the service is medically necessary, they may send the PA back and ask for more information or documentation.
+Designated staff members at the Department of Health Services (DHS) review all Medicaid PA requests.
+Most health plans also have designated staff members who review all PA requests.
+If reviewers have questions about whether the service is medically necessary, they may send the PA request back to the provider and ask for more documentation or details.

 Yes!
-Families can to be actively involved in the development of the prior authorization.
+Families can to be actively involved in the writing of the prior authorization request.
 This can help ensure that the PA will include all relevant information and will provide a complete picture of why the service or treatment is needed.
-Families can:

-- Offer to provide additional documents or background information
+- Offer to provide additional documentation or background information.

-- Get letters from other providers or support people who work with the child
+- Request letters from other providers or support people who work with the child.

-What Do Medicaid and other Health Plans Consider with a PA?
+What Do Health Plans and Medicaid Consider When Reviewing a PA Request?